 The Assistant Editor is responsible for making sure the details of HK books are of high quality according to HK and Division standards.

-The Assistant Editor works with the computer to prepare manuscript files for various publication stages; evaluates and integrates author changes at various stages; understands and follows HK and CMS style when integrating, editing, proofing, and correcting text and indexes; checks pages against sample pages for correct formatting of headings, type, and special elements; reads pages to ensure correct grammar, usage, and logic; evaluates proofreaders’ changes on galleys or pages to ensure accuracy and acceptability of changes; gives the Editorial Services Manager feedback on proofreaders’ and copyeditors’ work; evaluates layout of page proofs, especially of tables and art as described in the Editorial Handbook, offering solutions to layout problems; checks that all corrections have been made on subsequent rounds of pages; proofs artwork and back cover copy against previous versions, marking accurately and clearly any changes needed; checks quality and placement of photos; and checks bluelines, cover proofs, and other proofs to ensure accuracy.
+The Associate Managing Editor works with the computer to prepare manuscript files for various publication stages; evaluates and integrates author changes at various stages; understands and follows HK and CMS style when integrating, editing, proofing, and correcting text and indexes; checks pages against sample pages for correct formatting of headings, type, and special elements; reads pages to ensure correct grammar, usage, and logic; evaluates proofreaders’ changes on galleys or pages to ensure accuracy and acceptability of changes; gives the Editorial Services Manager feedback on proofreaders’ and copyeditors’ work; evaluates layout of page proofs, especially of tables and art as described in the Editorial Handbook, offering solutions to layout problems; checks that all corrections have been made on subsequent rounds of pages; proofs artwork and back cover copy against previous versions, marking accurately and clearly any changes needed; checks quality and placement of photos; and checks bluelines, cover proofs, and other proofs to ensure accuracy.

-The Assistant Editor is part of a publication team, yet must complete each task independently, with minimal supervision from his or her coordinator.
+The Associate Managing Editor is part of a publication team, yet must complete each task independently, with minimal supervision from his or her coordinator.
 He or she must communicate positively and regularly with authors, all members of the in-house publication team, and the coordinator to move products through the publication process effectively.
 The Assistant Editor manages multiple tasks simultaneously, prioritizes tasks optimally, and takes initiative with all projects.
 He or she develops effective and efficient systems for managing the details of each project.
 He or she adapts established systems or procedures to fit the unique needs of each project.

-The Assistant Editor will complete an appropriate quantity of work, which is gauged in part by whether tasks are completed within the amount of time allowed by project deadlines and in part by the number of projects managed in a year compared to others in the department (the amount of artwork and photos managed, number of pages in a book, and the complexity of the design or content also impact the evaluation of appropriate quantity).
+The Associate Managing Editor will complete an appropriate quantity of work, which is gauged in part by whether tasks are completed within the amount of time allowed by project deadlines and in part by the number of projects managed in a year compared to others in the department (the amount of artwork and photos managed, number of pages in a book, and the complexity of the design or content also impact the evaluation of appropriate quantity).
 Other responsibilities managed by an Assistant Editor, such as mentoring or taking on additional responsibilities in the department, impact the quantity of work.
 On occasion, the Assistant Editor may manage projects through the production phases, ensuring that projects move through production smoothly, on time, and within budget and serving as a main contact for the author and in-house staff.

 1. Proofs projects to ensure HK and division quality expectations are met.